 The PEP form

 In Cheshire West and Chester all our young people in care, from birth to age 18, require a PEP.
 The young person, however, can request one up till the age of 25.
 Owing to this, our PEP forms are formatted slightly differently for each key stage.

-You should receive the relevant PEP form from business support three weeks before the meeting date.
-You can also download a blank word version of each PEP form from the menu on the right side of the page.
+You should receive the relevant PEP form from business support up to two weeks before the meeting date where possible.
+You can also download a blank word version of each PEP form from this website.

 If you have any questions about the form you can speak to a PEP co-ordinator.

 Who must be present at the PEP meeting?